snowmerak/jetti/README.md

 jetti bean --generate
 ```

-Then the code below will be generated.
+Then the code below will be generated in `generated/bean/bean.go`.

 ```go
 package bean